elislaasik/web-development/README.md

 # webdevelopment
 Projects from top-up Web Development program

-movie project was done for the frontend class'
+Movie project was done for the frontend class

-For backend it was mbmstore
+For backend it was MbmStore

-for interaction design
+For interaction design

 Container project– making a simple wireframe with as much interactability as possible to test later https://www.figma.com/file/3LMSEkIVSAAkR5KVWAX07I/container-app